 Is my child ready for overnight camp?

 On one hand, the answer to this question is no—and that’s kind of the point.
-Overnight camp is a fast-paced experience with days packed with activities, a variety of physical and mental challenges, and perhaps the first time they have taken on the responsibility of independence.
+Overnight camp is a fast-paced experience of days packed with activities, a variety of physical and mental challenges, and perhaps the first time they have taken on the responsibility of independence.
 There is a LOT to take in at camp and we believe in the power of creating a positive environment where healthy failure is our goal because this is where the opportunities for growth, courage, and resilience lie.
 The best part is that we do this all while having an absurd, borderline obnoxious amount of fun.

-What are the reasons I doubt My child’s ability to be successful at overnight camp?
+Why do I doubt My child’s ability to be successful at overnight camp?

-This reflection is important and helps narrow the discussion, both with your family and your camp director, to be honest about what gives you pause when thinking about camp.
-The answer may lie in learning more about our philosophy, training, techniques, standards and best practices to address key concerns.
+This reflection is important and helps narrow the discussion, both with your family and your camp director, to be honest about what gives you pause when thinking about sleepaway camp.
+The answer may lie in learning more about the camp philosophy, training, techniques, standards and best practices to address key concerns.
 It may lie in assessing your child’s behavior with their peers and how they might influence the experience of others.
 Even those answers may not be deal-breakers outright.
-It may prompt a reflection of your own motivations for considering overnight camp in the first place, which leads to the hardest question of all:
+It may prompt a reflection of your own motivations for considering overnight camp in the first place, which leads to the hardest question of all.

 Am I ready to send my child to overnight camp?

 I speak with many, many parents every summer who ask me if their child is ready for overnight camp and through our conversation, it boils down to this key question.
 Sending your child is not only a leap for your child—it is a tremendous leap for you too!
 Or maybe your child is already trying to convince you to send them to overnight camp.
 Either way, we provide a ton of support for our parents to learn about our programs and gain support.
 Before camp, we are always available to answer questions, you can connect with other parents or visit our Help Center which answers FAQs.
-During camp, we offer support by providing photos of your camper each day during their session, a streamlined mail system, having a dedicated Assistant Director of Parents and so much more.
+During camp, we offer support by providing photos of your camper throughout their session, a streamlined mail system, having a dedicated Assistant Director of Parent Experience and so much more.